 Disclaimer: I have recently decided to become a Mintos affiliate.
-This means I can offer all my readers a 1% bonus on all investments made in the first 90 days on Mintos if you sign up using this link.
+This means I can offer all my readers a 1% bonus on all investments made in the first 90 days on Mintos, but only if you sign up using this link.
 We both receive the bonus, and I want to stress that all opinions are my own and are not sponsored by Mintos.
 I started investing with Mintos long before deciding to become an affiliate.

 I have been investing in the Latvia-based Mintos peer-to-peer (P2P) lending platform since 2016.
 I have previously written about my thoughts on P2P lending and in 2017 I wrote my first review about my experience with Mintos.

 The last review is already more than a year old, so I felt it was time for an updated one.